jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

   (b) monitoring in real time, elsewhere than on premises owned or occupied by himself or herself or his or her firm or any of his or her partners, any of the following:
     (i) a burglar alarm or similar warning device intended to immediately alert a person or persons to the presence of a person or persons in a particular place:
     (ii) a camera or similar device; or
-  (c) responding to any device in paragraph (b)(i) or (ii) that has been activated and that is on any part of any premises that are not owned or occupied by himself or herself or his or her firm or any of his or her partners.
+  (c) responding to any device in paragraph (b)﻿(i) or (ii) that has been activated and that is on any part of any premises that are not owned or occupied by himself or herself or his or her firm or any of his or her partners.
 (2) A person is not a property guard solely because he or she does the work described in section 8.

 ### 10 Meaning of personal guard